AntoineDW/antoinedw.fr/content/en/blog/writeup-pickle-rick.md

 ## Server access using a reverse shell

-Because I have to possiblity to execute commands on the server, I would like to see if there's a way to execute a reverse shell to have a real access.
+Because I have the possiblity to execute commands on the server, I would like to see if there's a way to execute a reverse shell to have a real access.

 When enumerating my possibilities, I executed the command `which python3` to see if Python 3 was installed on the server, and yes it is !
 That's my way in.